Health services

 Fees

 The hourly rate for Occupational Therapy services is adjusted annually based on the Consumer Price Index.
-The hourly rate is outlined in the Insurance (Vehicle) Act and the Enhanced Accident Benefit Regulation and is listed in the table below.
+The hourly rate is outlined in the Insurance (Vehicle) Act and the Enhanced Accident Benefit Regulation and is listed below.

 Occupational therapy

-These fees apply to all treatments administered on or after April 1, 2022, regardless of the date of the accident that caused the injury.
+This fee applies to all treatments administered on or after April 1, 2024, regardless of the date of the crash that caused the injury.

 Equipment purchases